jonhealy1/geospatialDataStore/README.md

 Things to know:
 -   Redis: especially RedisJSON - https://oss.redislabs.com/redisjson/
--   Docker-compose: there is a docker-compose.yml file and the a dockerfile in the main_server folder
+-   Docker-compose: there is a docker-compose.yml file and then a dockerfile in the main_server folder
 -   Go: gorilla/mux and redigo libraries